AaronMonash/ECE4078_Lab_2024/Week09-10/M5_marking.md

 0 ≤ nav_score ≤ 40
 ~~~

 [NOTE] The score for each level are calculated separately and the higher of the two will be used as your final navigation score.
 For example, if you attempted semi-auto with 3 successful collections, 1 collisions and 1 out-of-bound, which results in ```(5) + 3*2 - 2 - 2 = 7 (pts)```.
 Then, you show your code evidence for full auto, which gives you ```10pts```.
 In that case, your navigation score will be 10pts.
 However, if you attempted semi-auto with 5 successful collections, 0 collisions and 0 out-of-bounds, which results in ```5 + 5*2 - 0 - 0 = 15 (pts)```.
 Then, you complete a fully auto run with 2 successful collections and 4 collisions, which results in ```(10) + 2*6 - 4*3 = 10 pts```.
 In that case, your navigation score will be 15pts.
+You do not need to attempt an auto level run to receive marks for path-planning evidence

 ---
 ### Rules